servalproject/batphone/CURRENT-RELEASE.md

 The following issues are planned to be fixed by version 1.0:

- * No support for multi-hop mesh calls -- see [serval-dna issue #37][].
-You can only call someone who is within WiFi range of your phone.
+ * Poor support for multi-hop mesh calls -- see [serval-dna issue #37][].
+You can successfully call someone who is within WiFi range of your phone, but calls that need to be carried through intermediate phones are unreliable.

  * MeshMS messages are transmitted in clear form without encryption, so are not private from other WiFi users -- see [serval-dna issue #35][].